simplereach/helenus/Readme.md

   NodeJS Bindings for Cassandra

-  Currently the driver has full CQL support and we are currently adding support for additional "non-cql" commands.
+  Currently the driver has full CQL support and a growing support for thrift (non-cql) commands.

-  This is very much work in progress, if you would like to contribute, please contact Russ Bradberry &lt;rbradberry@simplereach.com&gt;
+  If you would like to contribute, please contact Russ Bradberry &lt;rbradberry@simplereach.com&gt;

 ## Installation

     npm install helenus

+## Running Tests

+  Ensure cassandra is running on localhost:9160.

+    make test

+  For coverage

+    make test-cov

 ## Usage

+## CQL

 ```javascript
   var helenus = require('helenus'),